perusio/drush-sql-extras/README.md

    The password will be requested.

+   You can automate this decryption process using a tool like [decrypt-file](https://github.com/perusio/encrypt-file).

-   The command uses the default gzip compression level.
-Which is **6**.
+   The command uses the default bzip compression level.
+Which is **1**.
 This can be overriden by specifying the option `--compression-level=<compression level>` where `<compression level>` is a number between 1 and 9.